topo123/UF-DINING/backend/README.md

 There are currently some dummy variables inside that can be seen using the /GET commands.

 Message Hugo on whatsapp for more info or if you need direct mongoDB platform access

-**TODO**

-We can choose to add an admin portal that allows us to modify/add/delete stuff directly in the app

-- new endpoints for CRUD operations
-- WIll also need frontend work, so don't start without talking to frontend team

-User login and rating memory

-- We should have users, each with an user id
-- When a user rates something, we should store that theyve made this rating somewhere
-- Then, we can delete the rating or update it in the future, if they re-rate a certain item
-- Needs some frontend work for auth also, talk to frontend team, and I can help with database setup